TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	:align: center

-	Figure B-2: For the sysfolder in which the data was stored, the setting "TCEMAIN.clearCacheCmd" defines that the cache of the page "Blog" should be emptied.
+	Figure B-2: For the sysfolder in which the data was stored, the setting ``TCEMAIN.clearCacheCmd`` defines that the cache of the page *Blog* should be emptied.

-The frontend plugin is on the page "Blog" with the ID 11.
-As a storage folder for all the blogs and posts the SysFolder BLOGS is configured.
-Now, if an entry is changed, then the cache of the sysFolder "BLOGS" is emptied and also the TSConfig configuration TCEMAIN.clearCacheCmd for the sysFolder is evaluated.
+The frontend plugin is on the page *Blog* with the ID 11.
+As a storage folder for all the blogs and posts the SysFolder *BLOGS* is configured.
+Now, if an entry is changed, then the cache of the sysFolder *BLOGS* is emptied and also the TSConfig configuration ``TCEMAIN.clearCacheCmd`` for the sysFolder is evaluated.
 This contains a comma-separated list of Page IDs, for which the cache should be emptied.
-In this case, when updating a record in the SysFolder "BLOGS" (e.g.
+In this case, when updating a record in the SysFolder *BLOGS* (e.g.
-Blogs, Posts, Comments) automatically the cache of the page "Blog" (with ID 11) is cleared, so the changes are immediately visible.
+Blogs, Posts, Comments) automatically the cache of the page *Blog* (with ID 11) is cleared, so the changes are immediately visible.

 Even if the user enters incorrect data in a form (and this form will be